UltraMessaging/smx_perf/README.md

 The SMX transport code is written to provide very constant execution time.
 Dynamic memory (malloc/free) is not used during message transfer.
 User data is not copied between buffers.
-There is no significant source for measurement variance in the SMX code itself.
+There is no significant source for measurement outliers (jitter) in the SMX code itself.

 However, the measurements made at Informatica show significant outliers.
 These outliers are caused by two environmental factors: